MarianMocanu/washworld-mobile-app/readme.md

 - This project was made possible thanks to the wonderful community and resources available for React Native development.
 - Special thanks to contributors who have helped improve and maintain this project.

 Feel free to reach out with any questions, feedback, or suggestions.
-Happy tracking your finances! 📊💰
+Happy washes!